-I am an Assistant Professor in the Human Factors Research Group at the University of Nottingham.
+I am an Assistant Professor in the Human Factors Research Group at the University of Nottingham and Deputy Head of HFRG.
 I held an Anne McLaren (Nottingham) Research Fellowship between 2013 and 2020 and moved into an academic role in February 2020.
 My academic background is in usability evaluation, Human Factors methods and HCI and I have applied this knowledge in a variety of domains, including transport, sociotechnical systems, and aviation.

 I was awarded an Engineering Doctorate (EngD) in 2012 from the University of Southampton.
 My EngD research focussed on the usability of in-vehicle interfaces and Ergonomics evaluation methods and was sponsored by Jaguar Land Rover.
 I also have a BSc in Ergonomics (Hons) from Loughborough University.